-We’ve all unexpectedly got a little additional time on our hands right now; it’s easy to waste away the days (and nights) in a Netflix and Disney Plus haze, demolishing another packet of biscuits and mourning the holiday that you’ve had to cancel, but we could instead put these weeks (and possibly months) to good use.
-We’ll never get the opportunity again to overhaul our beauty regimes in the way we can now, emerging from self isolation like a butterfly who’s just spent the last three months perfecting her cat flicks and double cleansing in the cocoon.
-So if you want to use this time wisely for more than just looking at cat memes, here are eleven beauty tasks you can do while in lockdown that will benefit you in the long-term while providing short-term entertainment…
+We’ve all unexpectedly got a little additional time on our hands right now.
+It’s easy to waste away the days (and nights) in a Netflix and Disney Plus haze, demolishing another packet of biscuits and mourning the plans you’ve had to cancel, but we could instead put these weeks to good use.
+(If you want to and have the inclination to do so that is!)
+We’ll never get the opportunity again to overhaul our beauty regimes in the way we can now, so if you want to use this time productively here are eleven beauty tasks you can do while in lockdown that will also benefit you in the long-term…

 1. THROW AWAY OLD COSMETICS